Courses

 MKT 363.
 Global Marketing.
 3 credits.
 FA, SP

-Strategic management of international marketing activities of the firm.
-Planning, organizing, and implementing international marketing programs for industrial and consumer goods.
+Strategic management of the firm's international marketing activities.
+Planning, organizing, and implementing international industrial and consumer goods marketing programs.
 Emphasis on the influence of environmental differences on marketing decisions in various countries.
 Lecture and case method utilized.
-P: MKT 319; junior standing.
+P: MKT 319.

 MKT 366.
 Marketing Internship.
 3 credits.
 FA, SP, SU

 This course is designed to award credit to students for major-related significant practical business experience.
 A qualifying internship should allow students to apply higher-level concepts and technical skills learned in the classroom to real work settings, and must be secured before a student registers for the class.
 Students must work 150 hours during a semester and complete all online course requirements, including readings, discussions, a performance evaluation from their supervisor and a paper that reflects upon their achievements.
 The course is graded on a satisfactory/unsatisfactory basis and only 3 hours of internship credit may be used to satisfy graduation requirements.
-P: Completion of at least 80 credit hours in the Heider College of Business; instructor consent.
+P: MKT 319; Sophomore standing; Marketing majors only; IC.

 MKT 377.
 Public Relations.
 3 credits.
 FA